ricardoheras/ricardoheras.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
 Welcome to my website!
-I’m a PhD student in theoretical physics at the University of Birmingham.
-Here, you can explore PDFs of my publications, learn about my research interests, find details of my teaching activities, view my CV, and any other information I wish to share with the world!
+I’m a first-year PhD student in theoretical physics at the University of Birmingham.
+Here, you can explore the PDFs of my publications, learn about my research interests, find details of my teaching activities, view my CV, and any other information I wish to share with the world!

+My research interests broadly encompass topological phenomena in quantum mechanics and classical field theory.
+You can find further details in my selected publications below or in the research section of my website.

+I am also keen to understand the intricate complexities of waves, both classical and quantum-mechanical.
+Additionally, I am interested in understanding how electromagnetic fields from different sources interact—a concept I refer to as interaction electrodynamics.